Kiteretsu77/FAST_Anime_VSR/README.md

 In my **3060Ti** Desktop version, it can process <span style="color:red">**faster than the Real-Time Anime videos**</span>, which means that **when you finish watching the first Anime video, your second Anime SR video is already processed, and you just need to click it to continue watching the next one**.

+Currently, this repository supports **Real-CUGAN** (official) and a **shallow Real-ESRGAN** (7 blocks RRDB Net, which is trained by myself in a private anime dataset).
+The reason why I trained a model myself is because the original 23 blocks Real-ESRGAN is too big for Anime video and thus their inference speed is extremely slow.
+Based on my experiment, a 7 blocks RRDB can restore and super-resolve well on Anime videos, which only increase ~25% time than Real-CUGAN model.

+&emsp;&emsp;\
 My ultimate goal is to directly utilize decode information in Video Codec as in this paper (https://arxiv.org/abs/1603.08968), so I use the word "**FAST**" at the beginning. **Though this repository can already process in real-time, this repository will be continuously maintained and developed.**